virtualzone/jwt-auth-proxy/README.md

 ALLOW_FORGOT_PASSWORD | 1 | Whether to allow (= 1) password reset requests at the user-facing HTTP server.
 ALLOW_DELETE_ACCOUNT | 1 | Whether to allow (= 1) "delete my account" requests at the user-facing HTTP server.
 PROXY_TARGET | http://127.0.0.1:80 | The target server hosting your application backend.
 PROXY_WHITELIST | '' | Whitelisted URL prefixes at the target server not requiring a valid authentication.
 Separate prefixes by colons (':').
+Don't use with PROXY_BLACKLIST.
+PROXY_BLACKLIST | '' | Blacklisted URL prefixes at the target server requiring a valid authentication.
+Separate prefixes by colons (':').
+Don't use with PROXY_WHITELIST.
 ACCESS_TOKEN_LIFETIME | 5 | The access token lifetime in minutes.
 REFRESH_TOKEN_LIFETIME | 1,440 | The refresh token lifetime in minutes.
 PENDING_ACTION_LIFETIME | 1,440 | The lifetime of pending actions (such as confirmation requests) in minutes.